Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-10-03 091919](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/0eaad4c1-6cf0-497d-ae55-c52e7f3b20d6)<br>

-- To completely disable an account use the command: `sudo usermod --expiredate 1 user`.
+- To completely disable an account, use the command: `sudo usermod --expiredate 1 user`.
 This sets the users account expiry date to 1 day after the Unix epoch, which is 00:00:00 UTC on 1 January 1 1970.
-- To check the expiration date run: `sudo chage -l user` and you should see the expiration date as the 02 January 1970.<br>
+- To check the expiration date run: `sudo chage -l user` and you should see the expiration date as 02 January 1970.<br>

 ![Screenshot 2023-10-03 092218](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/d0566ddf-cbb3-4f8a-b81e-f5c1277c8725)<br>